 I was recently thinking of my youth league baseball coach Wayne Hobson.
 Coach Hobson was my coach when I was a 13-year-old playing ball in Southern Mississippi.
-He was the epitome of a southern baseball coach: he drove a 1950’s Chevy pick-up that he could crank with a screwdriver and he always had a baseball-sized chew of Red-Man in his mouth.
+He was the epitome of a southern baseball coach: he drove a 1950s Chevy pick-up that he could crank with a screwdriver and he always had a baseball-sized chew of Red-Man in his mouth.
 I mean always.
-He always had these funny sayings, half of the time you couldn’t make out what they were.
-One of his favorites was “practice don’t make perfect, perfect practice makes perfect.”
-He was a stickler for detail and he demanded that we always practiced as if it was a game.
-He said he wanted us to have fun, and to him nothing was more fun than winning.
-We won a lot those two years.
+He always had these funny sayings.
+Half of the time, you couldn’t make out what they were.
+One of his favorites was, “practice doesn’t make perfect.
+Perfect practice makes perfect.”
+He was a stickler for detail, and he demanded that we always practice as if it were a game.
+He said he wanted us to have fun, and to him, nothing was more fun than winning.
+We won a lot in those two years.

 That saying came to mind recently when I was thinking about the optimal way to manage projects for our digital agency.
-So often we hear that communication is the key to successful project management, though I would take it a step further and argue that just as it takes perfect practice to make perfect, it takes effective communications to effectively manage projects.
-I have had the fortune of working with some really good Project Managers in a wide array of industries, and I believe they all share the same effective communications strategies that I’ve listed below.
+So often, we hear that communication is the key to successful project management, though I would take it a step further and argue that just as it takes perfect practice to make perfect, it takes effective communication to effectively manage projects.
+I have had the fortune of working with some really good Project Managers in a wide array of industries, and I believe they all share the same effective communication strategies that I’ve listed below.
 Enjoy!

 Assumptions are another potential trap.
 Besides the obvious joke, it really is important to make sure you have explicit approval on all actions you do or do not take.
 So many points of contention or disagreement start with the sentence: “I thought that you wanted (fill in the blank)”

 I find myself constantly saying “I think I know the answer to this, but to be sure…” I would rather be persistent in my assurance than lazy in my assumption.
 And deep down, the client would prefer it too.

 “You approve the home page?
 Great, send me an email stating that.”